malcrom/WaypointCreator/README.md

 Waypoint Creator
 ===============

-Uses text output file from wpp to create paths from movement packets.
+Note: This software requires a parsed packet file to work.

+Used to create paths for npcs on wow private servers.